cosmos/cosmos-sdk/docs/gaia/gaiacli.md

 While tokens are bonded, they are pooled with all the other bonded tokens in the network.
 Validators and delegators obtain a percentage of shares that equal their stake in this pool.

 ::: tip Note
-Don't use more `uatom` thank you have!
+Don't use more `uatom` than you have!
 You can always get more by using the [Faucet](https://faucetcosmos.network/)!
 :::

 ##### Query Delegations